AUSDEV-TG/RPGBot/README.md

 # RPGBot

-A discord bot that allows members of a server to play a text-based RPG.
+A discord bot that allows members of a server to play a text-based RPG.<br/>
+Developed using the discord.js library.<br/>
+Not built with intention of being used as a public discord bot.<br/>
+Innovations on the bot are encouraged.<br/>
+Fork or pinch the code as you please; however, I would love to see  improvements!

+### Short-term goals:

+* Develop a functional co-op system.

+### Long-term goals:

+* Run the bot on a dedicated server (not a RPi).
+* Multi-Thread the bot (necessary conversion from node).

-#### Recipe for config.json:
+### Recipe for config.json:
 ```json
 {
     "token": "YOUR_TOKEN_GOES_HERE",